gazcbm/win-oitcheck/README.md

 LIMITATIONS
 ===========

 Currently, this tool has only been confirmed wokring on Windows 2012 Server Standard running Powershell 4.0 using default ObserveIT settings.
-De

 LICENSE